-Since the restoration of democracy, Bangladesh politics has been dominated by two women, BNP leader Khaleda Zia (widow of General Zia), and AL leader, Sheikh Hasina Wajed (daughter of Sheikh Mujib).
+Since the restoration of democracy, Bangladesh politics has been dominated by two women, current Prime Minister and AL leader, Sheikh Hasina Wajid (daughter of Sheikh Mujibur Rahman) and BNP leader Khaleda Zia (widow of General Zia).
 The 1991 parliamentary elections were won by the BNP under the leadership of Khaleda Zia.
 The AL won the 1996 elections, after 21 years in opposition.
 In October 2001, Khaleda Zia became Prime Minister again after her BNP-led four-party coalition won a landslide victory – 209 seats in a 300 seat parliament.
 Sporadic countrywide violence resulted in a military-backed caretaker government from late 2006 until December 2008 when the AL won back leadership in fresh polls.

-Elections for the 9th Parliament in Bangladesh were held on 29 December 2008.
-The Awami League, under the leadership of Sheikh Hasina, won an overwhelming 230 of the available 300 seats.

-With the exception of a few minor incidents, the elections were relatively peacefully, and widely considered by the thousands of international and domestic observers to be free and fair.
+With the exception of a few minor incidents, the 2008 elections were relatively peaceful, and widely considered by the thousands of international and domestic observers to be free and fair.
 The Bangladesh Election Commission announced voter participation was about 80 per cent, the highest ever in Bangladesh.
 The BNP accepted the election results and, together with its coalition partner the Jamat-e-Islami party, formed the opposition under the leadership of Khaleda Zia.

 Sustained economic growth and inwards investment have contributed to a gradual increase in the relative weighting of manufacturing in GDP and a decline in agriculture's weighting.
-However, Bangladesh remains an agricultural economy, with agriculture contributing around 20 per cent of GDP and employing over 50 per cent of the labour force.
-Rice is the dominant crop (over 70 per cent of the total value of agricultural production).
+However, agriculture remains a vital sector of the economy, contributing around 20 per cent of GDP and employing around 48.5 per cent of the 54 million-strong labour force.
+Rice is the dominant crop.
 Other crops include wheat, jute, sugar cane, pulses, spices, tea, and various fruits and vegetables.

-The Bangladesh economy benefits from strong inflows of foreign aid and remittances.
+The Bangladesh economy benefits from inflows of foreign aid and remittances.
 A major challenge for the country is to diversify its sources of national income.
 The garment industry currently accounts for around 80 per cent of total exports and is under competitive pressures.
 Remittances from workers employed overseas remain an important income stream for Bangladesh.
-As a result, the currency remains vulnerable, although the taka has remained relatively stable since the currency was floated on 30 May 2003.
-The government has skillfully managed monetary policy resulting in external reserves equivalent to three months export coverage.

-Bangladesh's foreign relations are strongly influenced by its dominant neighbour India as well as by its position as a major recipient of foreign development assistance (US$1.5 – 1.9 billion per annum in recent years).
+Bangladesh's foreign relations are strongly influenced by its dominant neighbour India as well as by its position as a major recipient of foreign development assistance (totalling US$2.7 billion in 2013).

 Bangladesh plays an active role in forums such as the Commonwealth and the UN, and participates in many multilateral agencies.
-It has also provided large numbers of personnel to UN peacekeeping operations around the world, including in Cambodia, Bosnia, Somalia, Haiti and East Timor.
+Bangladesh has provided large numbers of personnel to UN peacekeeping operations around the world, including in Cambodia, Bosnia, Somalia, Haiti and East Timor.
 In 2014, Bangladesh contributed the highest number of personnel out of contributing countries.

 Bangladesh is active in promoting regional and sub-regional cooperation.
 It supported the concept of sub-regional cooperation between India, Bhutan and Nepal as a means of strengthening the South Asian Association for Regional Cooperation (SAARC), of which Australia is now an observer.
-Bangladesh is also a founding member of BIMST-EC, an association of the countries of the Bay of Bengal (Bangladesh, India, Burma, Sri Lanka and Thailand).
-In 2001, Bangladesh became a member of the Indian Ocean Rim – Association for Regional Cooperation (IOR-ARC), now the Indian Ocean Rim Association (IORA).
+Bangladesh is also a founding member of BIMST-EC, an association of the countries of the Bay of Bengal (Bangladesh, India, Myanmar, Sri Lanka, Nepal, Bhutan and Thailand).
+In 2001, Bangladesh became a member of the then Indian Ocean Rim – Association for Regional Cooperation (IOR-ARC), now the Indian Ocean Rim Association (IORA).
 Bangladesh is also a member of the ASEAN Regional Forum, the Asia Cooperation Dialogue and the G77.

 Economic and trade relationship

-Two-way merchandise trade totaled $865 million for 2012, with exports to Bangladesh valued at $490 million.
-Principal exports to Bangladesh were vegetables, fertilisers (excluding crude), cotton and wheat.
-The main imports were clothing, textiles and floor coverings.
+Two-way trade totaled $1.7 billion for 2014-15, with exports to Bangladesh valued at $978 million.
+Principal merchandise exports to Bangladesh were vegetables, cotton and fertilisers.
+The main imports were clothing and textiles.
 Since 1 July 2003, products from Bangladesh enter Australia duty-free and quota-free.

-Bangladesh offers commercial opportunities to Australian companies operating in the energy, telecommunications, transport, and mining sectors.
+Bangladesh offers commercial opportunities to Australian companies operating in the energy, telecommunications, transport, textiles, education and mining sectors.
 Australian businesses are well placed to provide services and equipment for infrastructure development in Bangladesh.